Librarian Career and Salary

 Librarians, on any given day and in a variety of settings, can be found doing a variety of different tasks relating to information, literature, data, and preservation to name just a few of the areas many librarians touch upon.
 Although the basic job function of a librarian may change depending on the environment in which the work (i.e. in a university setting vs. a public library), the most simplistic explanation for what a librarian does is assist individuals or groups in finding information, help efforts in conducting research, and cultivate assets belonging to public libraries, colleges, and other institutions.

-Librarians can practice their craft in many settings, as there are different types of libraries that exist across the globe.
-The primary types of libraries are categorized into four major groups: academic libraries at universities, public libraries, school libraries for K-12 students, and special libraries in unique locations such as hosptials or museums.
+Librarians can practice their craft in many settings, as libraries vary across the globe.
+The primary types of libraries are categorized into four major groups: academic libraries at universities, public libraries, school libraries for K-12 students, and special libraries in unique locations such as hospitals or museums.

 How Much Do Librarians Make?

-As stated above, the Bureau of Labor Statistics has reported a wide range of potential librarian salaries, with the the median earnings falling at $58,520 per year in 2017 which equals about $28.14 per hour.
-In discussing how much Librarians earn per year, we are mostly referring to masters-holding practicing librarians in academic institutions or government offices.
-Numerous other jobs exist under the larger umbrella of librarianship including library clerks or technicians, and, to a less related extenet, curators and archivists.
-Typically, these careers will hold less earning potential than those librarian positions that require applicants to hold a masters in library science degree.
-Below we have outlined the main factors that dictate how much earning potential a career in library science will hold.
+As stated above, the Bureau of Labor Statistics reports a wide range of potential librarian salaries, with the median earnings at $64,320 per year in 2024, which equals about $30.92 per hour.
+In discussing how much Librarians earn per year, we are mostly referring to master ‘s-holding practicing librarians in academic institutions or government offices.
+Numerous other jobs exist under the broader umbrella of librarianship, including library clerks and technicians, and, to a lesser extent, curators and archivists.
+Typically, these careers offer lower earning potential than librarian positions that require a master’s degree in library science.

 Top Factors Influencing Librarian Salary Potential